Our curriculum provides a solid foundation of Scripture and Tradition, a rich diversity of prayer, and a developmental sequence of activities.

 - In fifth grade, children deepen their faith through stories and scripture, activities, prayers, and seasonal celebrations.
 Family life is an integrated program between religion, health, and parental instruction.
 There will be a preparation meeting for parents before family life begins

-In third grade, the reading curriculum is taught through the Wonders reading series by McGraw Hill.
-There is a strong emphasis on phonics/decoding and word attack skills approach enhanced by strong literature.
+In third grade, the reading curriculum has a strong emphasis on phonics/decoding and word attack skills approach enhanced by strong literature.
 Students work to become fluent readers with strength in comprehension.

-Students use the Write Source books to learn the Writing Process and the forms of writing - paragraph, descriptive, narrative, expository, persuasive, creative, and research writing.
+Students learn the forms of writing - paragraph, descriptive, narrative, expository, persuasive, creative, and research writing.
 They have a response to literature writing; review basic elements of writing; proofreading and focus on the six traits.

-In grade five the Sadlier-Oxford Vocabulary Development series is used for vocabulary development and spelling.
+In grade five, students continue their vocabulary development and spelling.
 Students master words by working with their spelling, definitions, synonyms, antonyms, completing sentences and making word associations.
 Each unit is studied for two weeks.
 A spelling test is given on the first Friday, and a Vocabulary test is given on the second Friday.
 Informal observation is used to assess the students' use of words and progressive use of vocabulary in their daily oral and written work.

 Our curriculum is a problem based program with elements of science, technology, engineering and math.
 The units of study are Matter and Motion, Life Cycles and Ecosystems, and Weather and Climates.

-We use Active Learning Science that is designed to engage students, build their problem solving skills, and prepare them to actively participate in the lessons/curriculum.
+We use a program that is designed to engage students, build their problem solving skills, and prepare them to actively participate in the lessons/curriculum.
 Units that are covered include Rocks and Minerals, Weather and Climate, Engineering of Sound, Substances, and Environment and Life.

 Fifth grade students study these modules: explorations of scientific reasoning and technology through experiments with variables, explorations of physical science through levers and pulleys, explorations of life science through foods and nutrition, and explorations of earth science through landforms.

-- SOCIAL STUDIES - Harcourt Horizons is the text for social studies.
 Students in third grade explore people and communities: learning about citizenship, government, a community's geography, American culture and people, history of a community, how people work in a community, and communities over time.
 In fourth grade, students study the USA sections of the Northeast, the South, the Midwest, the West, and the present day USA.
 There is special emphasis on the state of Illinois.
-The fifth graders study geography using World Cultures and Geography by McDougal Littell.
+The fifth graders study geography.
 Students study six continents - Africa, South America, Europe, Asia, and Australia - through the five themes of geography.

-- MATH – The math curriculum is Everyday Mathematics by the University of Chicago.
 Students in third grade learn numeration, operations and computation, data and chance, geometry, measurement and reference frames, patterns, functions, and algebra.
-On a daily basis, students review previous daily homework (Homelink), mental math and math message, practice the lesson through whole class discussion or activity, and reinforce lessons through journal pages.
+On a daily basis, students review previous daily homework, mental math and math message, practice the lesson through whole class discussion or activity, and reinforce lessons through journal pages.
 Homework includes a daily Homelink, practice of multiplication facts, and review for cumulative unit tests.
 In fourth grade, students explore geometry, organizing data, multiplication, decimals, big numbers, division, fractions, perimeter/area, percent, symmetry, weight/volume/capacity, and rates.
 Students continue to have nightly home links and parents are encouraged to practice the division flash cards with their child.
 Fifth graders explore number theory, estimation and computation, geometry, division, fractions, decimals and percent, data interpretation, adding and subtracting fractions, exponents, and negative numbers, fractions and ratios, coordinates, area, volume, capacity, algebra, volume, probability, ratios, and rates.
 Students have a daily study link assignment.

 - Demonstrate control when performing combinations and sequences in locomotor, non-locomotor, and manipulative motor patterns.